Each day, thousands of men and women look for ways to improve their appearance.

-Laser hair removal is a long-term hair reduction solution that is the most effective for individuals who have light skin and dark hair as the cosmetic laser should only damage the hair follicle while avoiding damage to the skin.
+Laser hair removal is a permanent solution that is the most effective for individuals who have light skin and dark hair as the cosmetic laser should only damage the hair follicle while avoiding damage to the skin.
 Thus, a contrast between hair and skin color will result in the best outcome.

 Recently, several companies have begun selling lasers that can be used at home for hair removal, which cause modest hair reduction.
 The FDA considers these devices to be cosmetic, which means they don’t get the same level of scrutiny as other medical devices.